Delayed Hopf bifurcation and control of a ferrofluid interface via a time-dependent magnetic field: Traveling wave solution and its stability

 The evolution of the perturbation $\bm{\epsilon}=[\epsilon_x,\epsilon_y,\epsilon_z,\epsilon_p]^\top$ is given by $\dot{\bm{\epsilon}}=\bm{M}\bm{\epsilon}$, where the matrix $\bm{M}$ is given in Appendix~\ref{sec:eigenvalues}.

-We find that the real part of the four eigenvalues of $\bm{M}$ is always negative for the range of parameters considered in this study (see Appendix~\ref{sec:eigenvalues} for details), which indicates that the traveling wave is on the stable solution branch of the dynamical system.
-This result agrees with the stability diagram discussed in \cite{YC21}, wherein the traveling wave profiles were found to be local attractors.
+We find that the real part of the four eigenvalues of $\bm{M}$ is always negative for the range of parameters considered in this study (see Fig.~\ref{fig:eigenvalue} in Appendix~\ref{sec:eigenvalues}), which indicates that the traveling wave is on the stable solution branch of the dynamical system.
+This result agrees with the stability diagram {numerically investigated} in \cite{YC21}, wherein the traveling wave profiles were found to be local attractors. {Also, while \cite{YC21} studied the stability of the droplet profile in the physical domain, the current study revises and verifies the result in the Fourier domain.}

-The bifurcation of the amplitude with increasing $\nbr$ is shown in Fig.~\ref{fig:rx bifurcation}.
-A stable limit circle emering from the trivial solution beyond a critical value of a system parameter is, of course, the familiar Hopf bifurcation, through which.
+The bifurcation of the amplitude $r_x$ with increasing $\nbr$ is shown in Fig.~\ref{fig:rx bifurcation}.
+A stable limit circle emerging from the trivial solution beyond a critical value of the parameter is, of course, the familiar Hopf bifurcation.
 The limit circle is the traveling wave solution with complex amplitude rotating at a constant speed $\Omega$, which is also seen in Fig.~\ref{fig:energy 3D}.
-Next, we wish to understand the details and implications of a Hopf bifurcation of the ferrofluid droplet's interface dynamics.
+Next, we wish to understand the details and implications of this Hopf bifurcation of the ferrofluid droplet's interface dynamics.